 - Trust structures coordinate with retirement and tax strategies

-Every Providence, RI client’s plan is personal, but the process follows a similar path.
+Each Providence, RI client receives a personalized plan, though the framework behind it remains similar.
 The process is designed to turn financial information into clear choices and actionable steps.

 We begin with a detailed review of your current situation, including: